 In 1967, the initiative was funded with 45 pilot programs and 50,000 students participated.
 Since 1965, more than 11 million students have participated.
 Currently, 466 projects serve about 363,000 students.
 According to the more recent data collected by the Department of Education, 79% of Talent Search participants were admitted to postsecondary institutions.

-The Educational Talent Search project out of UNL serves +922 students from 9 Lincoln Public Schools; 6 of which are middle schools and the rest high schools.
-These are the 3 middle schools we target: Culler, Dawes, Goodrich, Lefler, Mickle, and Park, and these are the 3 high schools we cater: Lincoln High, North Star, and Northeast.
+The Educational Talent Search project out of the University of Nebraska-Lincoln serves +922 students from eight Lincoln Public Schools; five of which are middle schools and the rest high schools.
+These are the five middle schools we target: Culler, Dawes, Lefler, Mickle, and Park, and these are the three high schools we cater: Lincoln High, North Star, and Northeast

-The year 2015 marks a milestone, as it was 50 years ago Talent Search was chartered with the goal of helping students translate their potential to talent.
+The year 2015 marked a milestone, as it was 50 years ago Talent Search was chartered with the goal of helping students translate their potential to talent.